 Editor's Note: Take caution when preparing invasive species in your own kitchen and be sure to follow all safety instructions carefully.

-Lionfish are an invasive species from the Indian Ocean that have made their way into warm waters in popular Caribbean dive sites.
-Although they are beautiful to look at as you drift through coral reefs, they are voracious eaters that wreak havoc on the natural diversity of these already endangered ecosystems.
+Lionfish are an invasive species from the Indian Ocean that have made their way into the warm freshwaters in popular Caribbean fisheries dive sites.
+It can also be found year-round in Florida.
+In Hawaii, they can be poisonous.
+Although they are beautiful to look at as you drift through coral reefs, they are voracious eaters that wreak havoc on the natural diversity of these already endangered ecosystems, as learned in ecology courses.

 It turns out, though, that these fish are fantastic to eat.
 They taste like a cross between lobster and Chilean sea bass.
 In fact, they've become so popular that this fish is making a regular appearance at restaurants all over the Cayman Islands from its East Coast to its West Coast.